dragoon/gtfs-visualizations/README.md

 ## Gallery

-The colors currenltly used are:
+The currently colors used are:

 	tram                    #0000ff	blue
 	subway, metro           #00ff00	green